CatPoweredPlugins/CommandAliasPlugin/README.md

 ```
 If this parameter is not specified, or the specified string does not match any of access right above, `Master` will be used by default.
 Please note, that access rights of commands that your alias will actually execute does not matter, and only the access rights specified here will be required.
 That allows, in particular, to create alias for some ASF command that can be run only by `Owner` with rights `None`, allowing **EVERYONE** to execute this command.
 Be extremely careful with this parameter, and unless you know what you're doing - never specify it explicitly and let plugin use the default value!

 `Commands` is a required parameter of type `Array of strings` that will define, what the command(s) will be actually run instead of your alias.
-Each string should contain one asf command and optionally - up to `ParamNumber` placeholders for parameters, in format `command %1 %2 %3`.
-Each placeholder will be replaced with actual parameter specified with your alias command, according to number.
-So, if you have two commands, one of which needs 3 parameters, and other only second one, your commands field will look like `["command1 %1 %2 %3", "command2 %2"]`.
-If, for example, you need to run two command, with different parameters, you can specify `"ParamNumber":2` and `"Commands":["command1 %1","command2 %2]` and you're done!
-Please note, that if you will use placeholder with number bigger than `ParamNumber`, it won't be replaced and your plugin won't work as intended.
+Each string should contain one asf command and optionally - up to `ParamNumber` placeholders for parameters, in format `command {0} {1} {2}`.
+Each placeholder will be replaced with actual parameter specified with your alias command, according to number (starting from 0, so first parameter is {0}).
+So, if you have two commands, one of which needs 3 parameters, and other only second one, your commands field will look like `["command1 {0} {1} {2}", "command2 {1}"]`.
+If, for example, you need to run two commands, with different parameters, you can specify `"ParamNumber":2` and `"Commands":["command1 {0}","command2 {1}]` and you're done!
+Please note, that if you will use placeholder with number bigger than `ParamNumber-1`, it won't work.
 You can use regular ASF commands here, commands from other plugins (even from multiple different plugins in one alias), and even other aliases.

 Apart from that, you can use special pseudo-command `wait` with parameter of type `int` to set delay in milliseconds between commands, if needed.
 You can also use placeholders for this pseudo-command to provide delay time as parameter for your alias.